plan5/remarvin/README.md

 ## Overview
 A (work in progress) multi-account manager for remarkable with an interface to gocryptfs to encrypt and decrypt notebooks on the device (no encryption for the cloud).

-The perfomance impact seems negligible to me for writing.
-I've experienced some crashes when drawing, so fast and complex penstrokes might be an issue with the writing delay due to encryption.

 remarvin is built with [simple app script](https://rmkit.dev/apps/sas)

 ### Prerequisites